universalturtles/Lisibilite/README.md

 # Lisibilite
-Repo for maintaining the code base for readability
+Repo for maintaining the code base for hybrid readability index calculation application.
+It is called Lisibilite - meaning Readability in French.

+## Why this name?
+Because, it sounded fun!

 # **** Draft ****